cybermaggedon/companies-house-filing/README.md

 ## Credentials

-In order to use this, you need production credentials (presenter ID, authentication value and the company authentication code) for the
+In order to use this, you need production credentials (presenter ID, authentication value and the company authentication code) for the company you are filing for.

+Companies House documentation:
 - [Software Filing](https://www.gov.uk/government/organisations/companies-house/about-our-services#software-filing)
 - [Developer information](http://xmlgw.companieshouse.gov.uk/SchemaStatus)